Best Tension Headache Relief Pressure Points

 1. Pain And Discomfort

 Tension headaches may be painful and uncomfortable.
-A slow, continuous ache that can change in severity and length is how the pain is frequently characterized.
+They are frequently characterized by a slow, continuous ache that can change in severity and length.

 Both sides of the head are commonly affected, and pressure or tightness may also be present.